 Some areas at TC such as Residence Halls and offices also require an ID card to be swiped for entry.
 At these locations, card readers display either a red or green light.
 Solid green means the door is unlocked and no action is required.
 Solid red means the door is locked.
 Place your card over the reader to gain access.
 One of two actions will take place.
 Flashing green and red means access is granted, and the door will unlock.
 A green flash followed by solid red means a valid card is read, but access is denied.

 Passport to Museums: The Passport to Museums program grants current students free admission to over 30 museums throughout New York City.
 A current validation sticker is required for museum entry.
-Stickers are available from Student Development and Activities in 160 Thorndike.
+Stickers are available from the Graduate Student Life & Development.
 More information on the program is available from the Arts Initiative at Columbia University.

 ID Card Designations: The back of each ID card lists the cardholder's role (Student, Employee, Officer, Visitor, Library Member, Retiree, Service Tech, Alumni, Member) and the associated institution (TC, CU, BC, UTS).
 Cardholders can have multiple institutions and roles on a single card.